A thesis summarizes what your essay is all about. Think of it as a sign post that provides a sense of direction.

 However, in a longer piece of writing—such as an undergraduate thesis, a lengthy article, or a book—it may take you multiple paragraphs to get to your thesis.

-Either way, everything in your introduction should lead up to your thesis.
+Either way, your introduction should gradually lead up to your thesis.

 What makes for a good thesis?